-The County's contributions to the plans for the year ended June 30, 2023, were: Source: County records
+The County's contributions to the plans for the year ended June 30, 2025, were: Source: County records

-Pension Pension Pension premium benefit
+Health insurance premium benefit \$

-PSPRS Sheriff \$ \$ \$
+PSPRS Sheriff

 PSPRS Attorney Investigators

 CORP Detention

 CORP Dispatchers

 CORP AOC

-During fiscal year 2023, the County paid for PSPRS and CORP pension and OPEB contributions as follows: percent from the General Fund, percent from major funds, and percent from other funds.
+During fiscal year 2025, the County paid for PSPRS and CORP pension and OPEB contributions as follows: \\\ percent from the General Fund, \\\ percent from major funds, and \\\ percent from other funds.

-Liability-At June 30, 2023, the County reported the following assets and liabilities.
+Liability-At June 30, 2025, the County reported the following assets and liabilities.
 Source: County's individual agent plan GASB Statement No. 68 or 75 actuarial report, executive summary, and CORP AOC schedule of pension/OPEB amounts by employer.

-Net pension (asset) liability

-Net OPEB (asset) liability
+Net pension Net OPEB (asset) liability (asset) liability